 3. One platform for different uses

-A business’s employees may not be able to do it all, but there’s no reason why your CMS shouldn’t be able to.
-A cutting edge CMS will be a one stop function shop, combining elements such as intranet, public web, headless, and blogs.
-Using one system instead of multiple systems saves time and money by reducing maintenance, upgrade time and the amount of training required to get up and running.
+The employees of a business may not be able to do everything, but there’s no reason why your CMS shouldn’t be able to.
+A cutting edge CMS will be a one stop function shop, combining elements such as intranet, public web, headless CMS, and blogs.
+Using one system instead of multiple systems saves time and money by reducing maintenance, upgrade time, and the amount of training required to get up and running.